Green Fund Awardee Resources

 The Green Fund Committee and Sustainability Council are committed to the success of your project, and have put together several resources to answer any questions or issues that may arise as you make progress on or complete your project.

-Remember that one representative from each project is required to attend the mandatory Green Fund Awardee workshop.
 Reporting and reimbursement instructions are described during this workshop.
 Resources are found here:

 - Promotion - Why promote your project?